jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/utilities/README.md

 #

-Clover Configurations

-- A collection of config.plist files and tools for hot patching from RehabMan.

-#

-Hackintosh Tools

-- More files from RehabMan for use with Hackintosh setups.

-#

 Hotpatching

 - All of my current files used for HotPatching Lenovo ThinkPad T450 and a bunch of other ".dsl" files which can be used as well.